Terraform: 84 tfstates and 5 repositories turned into a monorepo, and how to operate Terraform with Atlantis

 💡

-If you try to run 40 or more at once, a timeout will occur.
+If you run 40 or more tasks at once, a timeout will occur.
 In this case, try increasing the vCPU or memory of the task.

 Conclusion

-Atlantis is open source, the Terraform used to build it is flexible, and Atlantis itself is simply designed so that it can be easily recreated even when in production.
+Atlantis is open source, the Terraform used to build it is flexible, and Atlantis itself is simple in design, so it can be easily recreated even when in production operation.

-We already had a Terraform CI environment in place, so we migrated to Atlantis, but there were only advantages and disadvantages.Monthly costs are slightly higher than GitHub Actions/CodeBuildThe process of migrating to a monorepo was hellish.
+We already had a Terraform CI environment in place, but we migrated to Atlantis.
+There were only advantages and disadvantages.The monthly cost is slightly higher than GitHub Actions/CodeBuildThe process of migrating to a monorepo was hellish.

-In terms of infrastructure costs, the Fargate 0.5vCPU/1GB specs are absolutely fine, so I think the cost is negligible.
+In terms of infrastructure costs, the Fargate 0.5vCPU/1GB specs are completely fine, so I think the cost is negligible.

 Although we've introduced Atlantis a little late, why not take this opportunity to consider introducing it to your business?